koffeinfrei/unnote/README.md

   lists)
 * PWA, so it can be installed as an app on any mobile device
   * Support for the "share to" functionality of mobile phones.
-Pretty much any image or text based content can be shared to Mykonote.
+Pretty much any image or text based content can be shared to unnote.
 * Autosave
 * Permanent edit mode.
 There's no switching between read and edit mode.
 Just edit, always.